MDMods/QuickSwitchCombination/README.md

 ## Be careful about these things

-* The language of parameters in txt file must follow your game setting language
+* The language of parameters in quotation marks must follow your game setting language
 * You can have multiple setting, just create a same style of setting after one is finished

 ## PS